hiveeyes/beradio/beradio/test/serialization-size.rst

 Binary
 ~~~~~~
-Binary encoding is obviously on top of the list regarding payload size.
+Binary encoding is naturally on top of the list regarding payload size.
 ::

     >>> import struct